Kaysims/Grip-Club/README.md

 I have made sure to implement accessibility throughout this project.
 From the start I have tried to make sure that accessibility is being prioritised and not compromised by the design, so that the website works for everyone.
 To do this i have include :
 * Semantic html.
 * Descriptive alt attributes on images.
-* Making buttons, a, elements have descriptive content.
-* Making sure that the colour contrast is good.
+* Making sure that the colour contrast is accessible.

 # Technologies used